day8/re-frame-10x/README.md

 ### It Is About Trace Data

-As it runs, `re-frame` logs "trace" as data, and this provides an x-ray (MRI?) of your app's inner functioning.
+As it runs, `re-frame` logs "trace" as data, and this provides an x-ray (MRI?) of your app's inner functions.
 At its most basic level, `re-frame-10x` is a consumer, processor and presenter of trace data.

 ### It Is About The Data Flow